pvanisacker/heremaps/README.md

 <pre><code>... | reversegeocode | lookup countries country_iso3166_3 as regeo_country</code></pre>
 Or use the `reversegeocode` macro.

+The command includes a small cache to avoid calling the HERE api too often.
+By default it stores 1000000 results for 62 days.

 ## Install

 For installing the app, just follow the standard splunk app procedures.